-As I started my first year at Walker’s, just one year out of college, I had planned to be there for two years, to get certified, and to go teach in public schools.
-That was over twenty years ago.
+“When I applied for the job at Walker’s, they were facing three science teachers leaving.
+I was a generalist, so I could pick up a lot of what they needed to cover quickly,” she says.
+“As I started my first year at Walker’s I had planned to be there for two years, to get certified, and to go teach in public schools.
 Having been a public school kid, I didn’t know what I’d been missing in the private school world.
-I quickly came to love the nature of life at Walker’s, where girls can be themselves and where teachers have the opportunity to help girls grow into confident young women.
-I value places where education means so much more than simply what happens in the classroom, where the goal is the growth of the whole person.
-As a mother of two young boys, nothing could be dearer to my heart than the AOF mission of “cultivating young men of integrity, who honor wisdom, justice, inclusion, service and the pursuit of truth”.
-I am excited about the opportunity to help raise boys into confident young men.
+I quickly came to love the nature of life and the sense of community at a private school.
+I value places where education means so much more than simply what happens in the classroom, where the goal is the growth of the whole person.”

 She also earned her M.Ed. from Central Connecticut State University while teaching at Walker’s, where she served as the Science Department Chair, Dean of Faculty & Studies, Dean of Academics, and Registrar.
 While at Walker’s, she taught a wide range of classes including Earth Science, Human Biology, and Physics.
 She also designed and taught Walker’s first forensics class and a cross-disciplinary environmental studies class.
 As the Varsity Volleyball Coach at Walker’s, Jill built the program from one with little experience into a consistent contender in the New England Tournament, leading the team to the tournament in eight out of her 16 years as head coach.

 In 2018, Jill discovered a new and fulfilling home within the walls of Avon Old Farms.
 Here, she has found the brotherhood to be supportive and rewarding, and something that her two young sons are already looking forward to becoming a part of.